richardwilkes/gcs/README.md

 #### GCS-specific work that still needs to be done

-- Add undo records for edit operations that don't already have them
+- Some undo operations don't work correctly because the underlying user interface object is discarded during a rebuild of the display.
+Need to provide a mechanism to discover the new object the data should be attached to.
 - Implement prompting for substitution text when moving items onto a sheet
 - Add monitoring of the library directories for file changes
     - Perhaps also add manual refresh option, for those platforms where disk monitoring is less than optimal